Nkonovalenko/GoAI/README.md

 - Figure out how to connect my frontend or my model to Go Servers online.
 - Implement Q Learning
 - Implement unsupervised learning
+- Go through each file and do style checks
+- Ensure files have detailed comments

 # Lessons Learned Thus Far